ALERT: Deer Feeding Ban

 There are four water management jurisdictions in the County:

-Scott County is responsible for the protection of its lakes, streams, wetlands, and groundwater through implementation of the Scott County Water Resources Plan adopted May 2006.
+Scott County is responsible for the protection of its lakes, streams, wetlands, and groundwater through implementation of the Scott County Water Resources Plan (PDF) adopted December 18, 2018.

 Natural Resources Program